playfularchitect/FastFractionComputing/README.md

 ## License & Terms of Use

-This software is distributed under a binary-only license. **Source code is not available, and reverse engineering, decompiling, or disassembling the binaries is strictly prohibited.**
+This software is distributed under a binary only license. **Source code is not available, and reverse engineering, decompiling, or disassembling the binaries is strictly prohibited.**

 * Please see the `LICENSE.txt` file for copyright information.
 * Refer to `EULA.txt` for the full End-User License Agreement.